Klubenn/Qlearn/README.md

 ## TODOs
 * convert board to numpy array, so that it would be faster to get the column for the snake view
 * make snake view in terminal according to the task
-* add visualization of the training and automatic play
 * add other information to the visual part, like snake length, games played, rates
-* introduce a Decay Strategy with Exploration Boost and decay rate
+* introduce a Decay Strategy with Exploration Boost and decay rate (?)
 * log and find situations with extremely long plays, visualize them and find the cause of such behavior
 * for dontlearn option remove adding new entries to the agent (?) or make looooot's of trainings for the model
+* implement step_by_step play - the user must press a button each time to move
+* plot diagramms to display progress
+* add saving experiment settings in a file
+* add max_duration parameter as an input option
+* train long model till the plateau is reached